A provably stable numerical method for the anisotropic diffusion equation in confined magnetic fields: Introduction

 \citeauthor{hudson_temperature_2008}~\cite{hudson_temperature_2008} showed that the contours of the solution to the time independent anisotropic diffusion equation in a magnetic field closely resembles the features of the underlying magnetic field.
 The contours may therefore provide an alternative to flux coordinates upon which we may base discretisations in instances where straight field line or flux coordinates are unavailable.
 More recently, authors have used the solution to the diffusion equation as a proxy for measuring the integrability of the magnetic field \cite{helander_heat_2022,paul_heat_2022,drivas_distribution_2022}.
 The interest in equilibrium features has typically led to use of time independent methods~\cite{hudson_temperature_2008,helander_heat_2022,paul_heat_2022}.
-However, the separation in diffusive scales causes these solvers struggle due to the ill-conditioned nature of the problem.
-Moreover, when the perpendicular diffusion vanishes, the time independent problem is ill-posed.
+However, time dependant methods have also been developed \cite{mentrelli_asymptotic-preserving_2012,chacon_asymptotic-preserving_2014}.